patchstack/academy/src/content/docs/wordpress/Vulnerabilities/arbitrary-file-upload.md

 }
 ```

-To bypass the above check, basically we need to prepare a valid image file and append a malicious PHP code on the image file metadata.
+To bypass the above check we need to prepare a valid image file and append a malicious PHP code to the image file metadata.
 Below is the example of a raw HTTP request to trigger the Arbitrary File Upload:

 ```http
 POST /wp-admin/admin-ajax.php?action=upload_image_getimagesize HTTP/1.1